-Scot Loeffler brings 15 years of coaching experience on the collegiate and NFL levels to his first year as offensive coordinator at Virginia Tech.
-Loeffler, who served as offensive coordinator and quarterbacks coach at Auburn in 2012 and in the same role at Temple in 2011, has tutored six college quarterbacks who went on to play in the NFL: Tom Brady, Tim Tebow, Brian Griese, Chad Henne, Drew Henson and John Navarre.
+Scot Loeffler, in his third year as Virginia Tech’s offensive coordinator, brings 17 years of coaching experience on the collegiate and NFL levels to the Hokies’ staff.
+Loeffler, who served as offensive coordinator and quarterbacks coach at Auburn in 2012 and in the same role at Temple in 2011, has tutored seven college quarterbacks who went on to play in the NFL: Tom Brady, Tim Tebow, Brian Griese, Chad Henne, Drew Henson, John Navarre and Logan Thomas.

 |1996-97||Michigan (student assistant)|